Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 From R:

-    # always good to have; try this even if CRAN binaries are not available
+    # Always good to have; try this even if CRAN binaries are not available:
     install.packages("devtools", type="source", repos="https://cran.r-project.org")
     BiocManager::install("BiocStyle", type="source")